Satan's Choice Motorcycle Club: "The Big Split" of 1977

-Satan's Choice lost the chapters in Montreal, Hamilton, St. Catherine's, Sault Ste.
+Satan's Choice lost the chapters in Montreal, Hamilton, St. Catharine's, Sault Ste.
 Marie, Windsor, London, Ottawa, and Kingston to the Outlaws.
 The "Big Split" as the break-up was known caused much anguish with many Satan's Choice members feeling that it was like a family being divided after a divorce as members either opted to join the Outlaws or remain with Satan's Choice.
 Lorne Campbell stated: "The split never would have gone down if Bernie was still out.
 Bernie Guindon's influence was not to be challenged.
 When he talks about people having parts, he's got all kinds of parts".
-When Guindon was released early from prison for good behavior in 1984, all Satan's Choice had left were the chapters in Thunder Bay, Kitchener, Oshawa, Toronto and Richmond Hill.
+When Guindon was released early from prison for good behavior in 1984, all Satan's Choice had left were the chapters in Thunder Bay, Kitchener, Oshawa, and Toronto.
 The way his supposed allies, the Outlaws, poached several chapters away from him while he was in prison caused Guindon to have a lasting grudge against the Outlaws, and during the subsequent struggle between the Hells Angels and the Outlaws, Guindon was to lean in a pro-Angel neutrality.
 In 1977, Guindon was described in media reports as being furious with McEwen, the man he appointed as interim national president for having engineered the "patch over".
 Guidnon later recalled: "I couldn't do anything about it.
 Fuck was I mad.
 Especially at him [McEwen].
 Stool pigeon motherfucker".
 From within the Millhaven prison, Guindon placed a bounty on McEwen, promising to pay $10,000 as the reward for killing him.
 Langton wrote: "Effectively powerless behind bars, he [Guindon] issued a $10, 000 reward on McEwen's head.
 It went uncollected".
 Guindon spent hours punching his bed in fury as he wished his bed was McEwen.
-McEwen's house in St. Catherine's was shot up by the Satan's Choice in a failed assassination attempt.
+McEwen's house in St. Catharine's was shot up by the Satan's Choice in a failed assassination attempt.
+In a further insult, McEwen told his police handers about the various safehouses for hiding drugs.
+In August 1977, the OPP seized 1 million dollars' worth of drugs in various Satan's Choice safehouses in Toronto, Wasaga Beach, Kingston, and Hamilton.